-By climate change our coffee beans find themselves threatened –
+By climate change, it seems, our coffee beans are threatened –

-The heat’s too oppressive; there’s no drying season.
+The heat, it’s too oppressive; there’s no drying season.

-Thank God for new technology, for our innovations –
+Thank God for new technology and all our innovations!

 My flavors metagrobolize, with messes left to mourn.

 Our science and our planning to control imperfect fate . . .

 (An oxymoron worth recognizing before it’s too late?)

 If your leaps, however magical, keep dumping you on your face,

 Facades, leaping and magic might lose some of their taste.

-And careful readers might my wisdom call in question,
+And some careful readers might my wisdom call in question,

 And thus stumble quite precisely upon my suggestion.

 — Poem and still life by William Eaton

 § In response to: The race to save coffee: America’s favorite beverage is under attack from climate change and other woes.
 Science may offer a solution.”
 By Caitlin Dewey, The Washington Post, October 19, 2017.
 From the story: